1943–44 NHL season: Playoff bracket

+The top four teams in the league qualified for the playoffs.
+In the semifinals, the first-place team played the third-place team, while the second-place team faced the fourth-place team, with the winners advancing to the Stanley Cup Finals.
+In both rounds, teams competed in a best-of-seven series (scores in the bracket indicate the number of games won in each best-of-seven series).

 Semifinals

 (1) Montreal Canadiens vs. (3) Toronto Maple Leafs

 The Montreal Canadiens finished first in the league with 83 points.
 The Toronto Maple Leafs finished third in the league with 50 points.
 This was the third playoff meeting between these two teams with the teams splitting the two previous series.
 They last met in the 1925 NHL Championship where Montreal won a two-game total goals series 5–2.
 Montreal won this year's ten game regular season series earning fifteen of twenty points.
 Maurice "Rocket" Richard was named first, second, and third Star of the game after scoring all 5 Montreal goals in game two, the first player to have this honour.

 (2) Detroit Red Wings vs. (4) Chicago Black Hawks

 The Detroit Red Wings finished second in the league with 58 points.
 The Chicago Black Hawks finished fourth with 49 points.
 This was the third playoff meeting between these two teams with the teams splitting the two previous series.
 They last met in the 1941 Stanley Cup Semifinals where Detroit won in two games.
 The teams split this year's ten-game regular season series.